About Clark County

 Courts & Case Records

 Clark County is served by the Seventh Judicial District Court of Idaho, which exercises general jurisdiction over civil, criminal, domestic relations, probate, and juvenile matters.
-The Clark County Courthouse is located at 320 West Main Street, Dubois, ID 83423, and court proceedings are held in this facility.
-The District Court can be reached at (208) 374-5613.
-Due to the county's small population, district judges typically serve multiple counties within the Seventh Judicial District, including Clark, Bonneville, Butte, Fremont, Jefferson, Madison, and Teton counties.
+Clark County Courthouse is located at 320 West Main Street, Dubois, ID 83423, and court proceedings are held in this facility.
+Clark County Court can be contacted through the office’s website.
+Due to Clark County's small population, district judges typically serve multiple counties within the Seventh Judicial District, including Clark, Bonneville, Butte, Fremont, Jefferson, Madison, and Teton counties.

 - While basic case information is available free online, certified copies of court documents require payment of fees established by Idaho Code § 31-3201, typically $1.00 per page plus a certification fee.